Dimers on Riemann surfaces II: conformal invariance and scaling limit: Introduction

 \begin{thm} In the same setup as above, the wired, oriented CRSF under $\Pwwils$ on $\Gamma^\d$ has a scaling limit as $\delta \to 0$ in the Schramm topology.
 Furthermore, the law of the limit does not depend on the sequence of graphs chosen.
 Consequently, this limit law is also conformally invariant. \end{thm}

 See \cref{thm:CRSF_universal} for a precise statement.

-Our assumptions on the graph are much weaker than those in \cite{KK12}.
-This is closely related to the fact that the approach in \cite{KK12} is algebraic (in particular, they rely on a deep theorem of Fock and Goncharov \cite{FockGoncharov}, see \cite[Lemma 16]{KK12}).
+Our assumptions on the graph are much weaker than those in \cite{KK12} {(in particular, see the definition of \emph{Conformal approximation} in Section 4.1 of that article)}.
+This is closely related to the fact that the approach in \cite{KK12} is algebraic (in particular, the authors rely on a deep theorem of Fock and Goncharov \cite{FockGoncharov}, see \cite[Lemma 16]{KK12}).
 Our approach in contrast is purely probabilistic, and uses a novel connection to loop measures, for which estimates of independent interest are also obtained.
-An example is the following result (stated informally in this introduction): \begin{thm} Let $\cA$ be a set of macroscopic loops in a planar graph $\Gamma$ satisfying a crossing assumption for random walk with wired boundary conditions.
-We write $\Lambda$ for the loop measure in $\Gamma$, $X_y$ for the random walk started from a point $y \in \Gamma$ and $\ell( X_y)$ for the loops erased in the loop erasure of $X_y$. \begin{enumerate} \item If there exists a point $y$ away from the boundary such that $\P( \ell( X_y) \cap \cA = \emptyset)$ is bounded away from $0$, then $\Lambda( \cA)$ is bounded. \item If for all $y$ away from the boundary, $\P( \ell( X_y) \cap \cA \neq \emptyset)$ is small then $\Lambda( \cA)$ is small. \end{enumerate} \end{thm} In other words, it is enough to understand the loops coming from a single random walk to bound the loop measure.
+An example is the following result (stated informally in this introduction): \begin{thm} Suppose $\Gamma = \Gamma^\d$ is a sequence of planar graphs approximating a domain $D \subset \C$ and suppose the random walk on $\Gamma^\d$ satisfy the crossing assumption of \cite{BLR16}.
+Let $\cA$ be a set of macroscopic loops in a planar graph $\Gamma$ satisfying a crossing assumption.
+We write $\Lambda$ for the loop measure in $\Gamma$, $X_y$ for the random walk started from a point $y \in \Gamma$ and $\ell( X_y)$ for the loops erased in the loop erasure of $X_y$.
+Then the following holds uniformly in $\delta$. { \begin{enumerate} \item For all $\eps, r > 0$, there exists $C < \infty$ such that, if $y$ is a point at distance at least $r$ such that $\P( \ell( X_y) \cap \cA = \emptyset) \geq \eps$, then $\Lambda( \cA) \leq C$. \item For all $\eta>0, r>0$, there exists $\eps>0$ such that, if for all $y$ at distance at least $r$ from the boundary, $\P( \ell( X_y) \cap \cA \neq \emptyset) \leq \eps$ then $\Lambda( \cA)\leq \eta$. \end{enumerate} } \end{thm} In other words, it is enough to understand the loops coming from a single random walk to bound the loop measure.
 See \cref{sec:loop_measure} and more precisely \cref{T:loopsoupRW} for a precise statement.
-In particular, unlike in previous works such as \cite{Lawler2sided}, we require no fine estimates on the Green function, which are unavailable on Riemann surfaces to the best of our knowledge.
+In particular, unlike in previous works such as \cite{Lawler2sided}, we require no fine estimates on the Green function, which are unavailable on general Riemann surfaces to the best of our knowledge.

-It is well known that loop measures are closely connected to uniform spanning trees, and it is therefore natural to try and develop an analogous connection for CRSFs and Temperleyan CRSFs.
+It is well-known that loop measures are closely connected to uniform spanning trees, and it is therefore natural to try and develop an analogous connection for CRSFs and Temperleyan CRSFs.
 This is however far from straightforward, and we will see that this will require a new notion for loops which we call \textbf{$\bs \eta$-contractibility}.
 See \cref{sec:loop_measure} and in particular \cref{density_non_contractible} for more details.